 About Russia Maritime Studies Institute

 At sea, Russia is asserting itself in regions that it considers strategically vital, including the Black Sea, the Eastern Mediterranean, the Baltic Sea, and in the Arctic, while its improving nuclear missile submarine force once again presents the United States and NATO nations with a significant challenge.
-The mission of the Russia Maritime Studies Institute is to conduct research into these maritime issues on behalf of the U.S. Navy and NATO partners.
-In consultation with appropriate U.S. Navy elements such as U.S. Naval Forces Europe (NAVEUR); Commander, U.S. Pacific Fleet (COMPACFLT), SIXTH Fleet, SEVENTH Fleet, and others, it develops and executes a broad research agenda and then disseminates finished research to Navy leadership and the fleet.
+The mission of the Russia Maritime Studies Institute (RMSI) is to conduct research into these maritime issues on behalf of the U.S. Navy and NATO partners.
+In consultation with appropriate U.S. Navy elements such as U.S. Naval Forces Europe (NAVEUR); Commander, U.S. Pacific Fleet (COMPACFLT), 6th Fleet, 7th Fleet, and others, it develops and executes a broad research agenda and then disseminates finished research to Navy leadership and the fleet.

 Goals for RMSI Click to Open